jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 * Keep track of the loss, and when in debugging also the magnitude of the gradient.
 * Plot out the loss, accuracy or some runtime data after the training.

-I strongly recommend you to think about a linear regression model inerested you and train a simple network now.
+I strongly recommend you to think about a linear regression model interested you and train a simple network now.
 A lot of issues happened in complex model will show up even in such a simple model.
 Through this process, you will learn trouble shooting techniques as well as how these training parameters changed during learning.
 Work with a simple model allows you to trace the data easier and learn better.
 Most tutorial have already pre-cooked parameters.
 So they teach you the easier part without letting you to complete the real tough part.

 So let Pieter train the system.
 ```